Acura NSX Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for an Acura NSX are $1,884 a year for full coverage.
-Comprehensive insurance costs an estimated $434 each year, collision insurance costs $832, and liability costs around $460.
-Liability-only coverage costs as low as $510 a year, and high-risk coverage costs $4,100 or more.
-Teens cost the most to insure at up to $6,830 a year.
+Average insurance rates for an Acura NSX are $1,884 a year including full coverage.
+Comprehensive insurance costs on average $434 each year, collision costs $832, and liability is estimated at $460.
+Liability-only coverage costs approximately $510 a year, with high-risk coverage costing $4,100 or more.
+Teens receive the highest rates at $6,830 a year or more.

 Average premium for full coverage: $1,884

-Prices are based on $500 policy deductibles, liability limits of 30/60, and includes uninsured motorist and medical coverage.
-Prices are averaged for all states and NSX models.
+Rates are based on $500 comprehensive and collision deductibles, 30/60 split liability limits, and includes both medical and uninsured motorist insurance.
+Rates are averaged for all 50 U.S. states and NSX models.

-For a driver in their 40's, Acura NSX insurance rates range from as low as $510 for the bare minimum liability coverage to a high rate of $4,100 for a driver that may need high-risk insurance.
+For an average driver, prices range go from as low as $510 for minimum levels of liability insurance to a high rate of $4,100 for a high-risk insurance policy.

-The examples above show why all drivers should compare prices for a targeted area and risk profile, instead of making a decision based on averaged prices.
+These examples highlight why all drivers should get quotes based on a specific location and risk profile, instead of using averaged prices.

 Use the form below to get customized rates for your location.